 First-Year Applications are Due

-The deadline for Fall first-year applications to Brooklyn College of the City University of New York is Feb 1.
+The deadline for Fall first-year applications to Brooklyn College is Feb 1.

-The deadline for Fall transfer applications to Brooklyn is Feb 1.
+The deadline for Fall transfer applications to Brooklyn College is Feb 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs